yutannihilation/wgpugd/README.md

 ### What is wgpu?

-There are two major libraries that implement WebGPU standard; one is [Dawn](https://dawn.googlesource.com/dawn) (used in Chrome), and the other one is [wgpu](https://wgpu.rs/), a pure-Rust implementation.
+There are two major libraries that implement the WebGPU standard; one is [Dawn](https://dawn.googlesource.com/dawn) (used in Chrome), and the other one is [wgpu](https://wgpu.rs/), a pure-Rust implementation.